kaitlyn-png/cmpm-121-f25-d3/PLAN.md

 ### D3.b: Globe-spanning Gameplay

-- [] enable wasd player movement
+- [x] enable wasd player movement
-- [] allow for the cells to be visible as the player moves out of the map
+- [x] allow for the cells to be visible as the player moves out of the map
-- [] the map can be scrolled without the player moving
+- [x] the map can be scrolled without the player moving
-- [] player interaction is limited to nearby cells
+- [x] player interaction is limited to nearby cells
-- [] tokens respawn when off screen
+- [x] tokens respawn when off screen
-- [] crafting enables progression toward a higher win threshold
+- [x] crafting enables progression toward a higher win threshold --> 2048
-- [] movement can be controlled via UI buttons or natural map panning
+- [x] movement can be controlled via UI buttons or natural map panning

-...
+- [x] players can place tokens on empty spaces

 ### D3.c: Object persistence